 When your cPanel account is created it uses your primary domain e.g.

 Sub-domain - the part in front of the domain name

 Within cPanel > Domains you'll see an option to add a Subdomain.
-This can be used to create separate websites - useful for creating things like dev.example.co.uk or staging.example.co.uk
+This can be used to create separate copies of websites or installing specific software, like forums or a staging copy - useful for creating things like forum.example.co.uk or staging.example.co.uk

 Sub-directory - the part behind the domain name